Germinating the seeds

 Plant 1-2 seeds in each pot, about 1/4 inch (6 mm) deep.
 Add water until the soil is evenly moist (but not saturated).

 Germination can occur over a long period, beginning any time after 4 weeks and continuing for up to 6 months.
-Occasionally, some may take over 6 months, but most should sprout within 1 to 4 months.
+Occasionally, some may take over 6 months, but most should sprout between 1 and 4 months.

 Once they sprout, give them bright light, with protection from strong afternoon sun (See: "Growing indoors with LED lights")